tnhu/SimpleSync/README.md

 }
 ```

-Files are saved to remote server when you save them locally.
-In case of "local", they are copied to "remote" folder which is on the same machine.
+Files are saved to remote server automatically when you save them locally.
+In case of "local" syncing, they are copied to "remote" folder which is on the same machine.